stablekernel/aqueduct/source/docs/tut/writing-tests.md

 ```

 !!! tip "dart_test Database"
     You only have to create this database once per machine, and in any continuous integration scripts.
 All of your Aqueduct applications will use this database for automated testing.
+Fun fact - you can run multiple application's tests simultaneously using this database because the tables only exist for the database connection that created them.

 ### Writing Your First Test